 In a non-guideline study, Charles River CD rats were administered 14C-labelled isobutyric acid (4 males/dose) at 4, 40, and 400 mg/kg bw and 4 females at 400 mg/kg bw by gavage.
-The chemical was rapidly eliminated through respiration as 14CO2, with 67-83% eliminated within 4 hours and 85-90% within 48 hours.
-Radiolabelled compounds detected averaged 3.5% and <1% in urine and faeces respectively.
-In rats dosed with 400 mg/kg bw, isobutyric acid disappeared rapidly from the plasma, with levels peaking between 0.5 and 1 hour (11.4 ± 2.4 μg/mL), decreasing to 3.3 μg/mL at 1 hour, and were below the limit of detection at 4 hours (REACH n.d.-b).
+The chemical was rapidly absorbed.
+The majority of the chemical was eliminated through respiration as 14CO2, with 67-83% eliminated within 4 hours and 85-90% within 48 hours.
+Radioactivity excreted in urine and faeces averaged 3.5% and < 1%, respectively.
+In rats dosed with 400 mg/kg bw, isobutyric acid was rapidly cleared from the plasma, with levels peaking between 0.5 and 1 hour (11.4 ± 2.4 μg/mL), decreasing to 3.3 μg/mL at 1 hour, and were below the limit of detection at 4 hours (REACH n.d.-b).

-In another in vivo toxicokinetic study, unlabelled isobutyric acid was administered to 10 male rats at a dose of 1 g/day in feed for 6 days.
+With the exception of pivalic acid, the chemicals are expected to be metabolised via the fatty acid pathway or tricarboxylic cycle (JECFA 1999).
+In an in vivo toxicokinetic study, unlabelled isobutyric acid was administered to 10 male rats at a dose of 1 g/day in feed for 6 days.
 An increase in the urinary excretion levels of methylmalonic and succinic acids was observed (REACH n.d.-b).

 In an in vivo toxicokinetic study, radiolabelled isovaleric acid administered to Sprague Dawley (SD) rats in feed was completely utilised in the production of cholesterol and fatty acids (Api et al. 2019b).
 Isovaleric acid is expected to undergo beta-oxidation and is metabolised to carbon dioxide through acetyl-CoA.
 It is also established that isovaleric acid is ketogenic, forming a carboxyl moiety and an isopropyl moiety, which can undergo cholesterol or fatty acid synthesis.
 Most of the chemicals in this group are endogenous metabolites in humans, except for pivalic acid.
 These chemicals are not expected to bioaccumulate in the body.